sbescobar/Spotilike/README.md

   In AutoHotkey: Run the Spotilike.ahk script.

   Test it: Play a song on Spotify and hit G3.
 If the song appears in your "Liked Songs" without a window popping up, you’re all set!

+---
+  🛡️ Pro-Tip: Make it "Always On"

+To ensure your G3 key works every time you turn on your PC:

+  Press Win + R, type shell:startup, and hit Enter.

+  Right-click your Spotilike.ahk file and select Create Shortcut.

+  Move that Shortcut into the Startup folder you just opened.

+  Now, the bridge will load automatically when Windows starts!